-Make a list of each retirement account, life insurance policy, and annuity that you have.
-Add two columns to your list; one for the beneficiary and one for a date.
-For each account or policy write down the beneficiary and the date it was last updated.
-In addition to a primary beneficiary, you should also name a contingent beneficiary.
-This means if the primary beneficiary predeceases you, you have already specified who the account should then go to.
+Make a list of each account, policy, and annuity that you have.
+Add two columns to your list: one for the beneficiary, and one for a date.
+Write down the beneficiary and the date when it was last updated for each account or policy.

 Keep this list in a binder or file folder along with your other important documents.
-Regardless of any changes, make it a habit of pulling this binder out once a year and reviewing the information in it.
+Make a habit of pulling out this binder once a year and checking it.

-If you need to update a beneficiary, contact the company.
-They will send you a beneficiary designation form which you will need to fill out, sign, and return to them.
+Contact the company if you need to update a beneficiary.
+They'll send you a form that you can fill out, sign, and return.

 Many people establish revocable living trusts to govern disposition of their assets, which are titled into the name of the trust after it's formed.
 You could title bank accounts, investment accounts, and real estate in the name of the trust.
 You would be the trustee, and you would have complete control over the assets during your lifetime.

 The trust document would name a successor trustee to take over management of the trust if needed.

 A "real person" must be the account owner with an IRA or 401(k), however.
 You can't re-title an IRA or 401(k) into the name of a trust.
 You can name the trust as the beneficiary of your IRA, but there can be drawbacks to this approach.

 It's best to work with an estate planning attorney to help you figure out the best way to name beneficiaries if you have assets in IRAs and other plans or policies.